populationgenomics/team-docs/onboarding_documentation/technical_documentation/metamist_docker/metamist_docker_tutorial.md

 <div style="text-align: center;">
     <img src="metamist_schema_diagram.png" width="1000">
 </div>

-The core concept of Metamist is a `SequencingGroup`.

 - A `Participant` is an individual who has provided samples for genetic analysis.
 Each `Participant` is linked by a unique `participant_id` and can have multiple Samples.
 A Sample is the physical sample taken from the participant at a time and place.
 - `Samples` are used to generate `Assays`.
 Each `Assay` represents a collection of files generated from a single sequencing run.
 These `Assays`, in turn, consist of one or more `Reads` (real files).
 A `Read` is essentially a single file containing the raw reads from a specific lane in the sequencing process.
 At this point an `Assay` is either genome or exome sequencing but could refer to genotyping arrays/proteomics/RNA assays etc. in the future.